 “Nature has sent the rats to our homesteads by thousands, and farmers are being eaten off the face of the earth by them.”

 This quote from H.C.
 Bartley (1911) appeared in his book Studies in.
-After a career the art of rat catching spent catching rats and rabbits in England for a living, he wrote this book as a reference for teaching his profession at schools.
+After a career in the art of catching rats and rabbits in England for a living, he wrote this book as a reference for teaching his profession at schools.

 The latter is the story of Robert Sullivan, a journalist who spent a year observing the secret lives of rats in Harlem in New York City.
 He punctuated his observations with historical accounts such as how rats catalyzed major changes in the living conditions of Harlem tenants after many other efforts, including tenant strikes, failed.

 Rats and mice, animals that have played a central role in human life for thousands of years, are arguably the most important family of mammals.
 There are over 2,270 species of rodents (defined as animals that have continually growing incisor teeth and no canine teeth) and 42% of all mammal species are classified as rodents.

 Rodents have two major impacts.
 The first is the substantial pre- and postharvest losses they cause to agriculture.
 The second is as carriers of debilitating human diseases.

 Good data on postharvest losses caused by rodents are sparse; however, reports of up to 20% postharvest losses of rice are not unusual.
-In 1991, a study in the central Punjab in Pakistan found that for every person living in a village there were 1.1 house rats.
+In 1991, a study in central Punjab in Pakistan found that for every person living in a village there were 1.1 house rats.
 Extrapolating to the national level, it was estimated that 0.33 billion metric tons of cereal (rice, maize, and wheat) were consumed annually by house rats in Pakistani villages.